acanalis/acanalis.github.io/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Composite Materials
+- Data Science
-- Programming
+- Automation
 - Education

 # Education to show in About widget